-There are many things in life that can make us happy.
-Whether we prefer cooking, being outdoors, listening to music or simply just relaxing, these things and many, many others have the potential to bring fulfilment to our lives.
+Many things in life can make us happy.
+Whether we prefer cooking, being outdoors, listening to music, or simply just relaxing, these things and many, many others have the potential to bring fulfillment to our lives.

 1. The Good and the Bad